GeekyEggo/npm-pkg/README.md

 # Node.js Package Information

-A GitHub Action for parsing information from a package.json file, that aims to streamline accessing information contained within it, and polyfill where `npm pkg get` falls short.
+A GitHub Action for retrieving information from a package.json file, similar to `npm pkg get`, with some extra ✨.

 ## 📖 Use Case

 Publishing a prerelease version of a package can be tricky.
-By default, `npm publish` ignores the prerelease identifier, and doesn't take into consideration the prerelease identifier defined on the package's version field.
+By default, `npm publish` ignores the prerelease identifier, and doesn't take into consideration the [tag](https://docs.npmjs.com/cli/v10/commands/npm-publish#tag) defined in the package's version field.

-Thankfully, this can be easily solved using the `version.tag` output; for example, given a version of `1.2.3-beta.0`, our workflow can access the tag directly:
+Using `@geekyeggo/npm-pkg` solves this by parsing the `version.tag` from the package.json file; for example, given a version of `1.2.3-beta.0`, a workflow can access the tag directly:

 ```
 npm publish --tag {{ steps.output.pkg.version.tag }}